UPBGE/UPBGE-Docs/source/manual/logic_nodes/objects/transformation/apply_impulse.rst

    Object that will be pushed away.

 Vector
-   The value that will be applied to the impulse. todo
+   The point on which to apply the impulse.

-Direction
+Impulse
-   The direction in which impulse will be applied. todo
+   The impulse to be applied to the object.

 Output
 ++++++++++++++++++++++++++++++